rohitg00/DevOpsCommunity/README.md

 ☸️ Kubernetes course by CIVO | https://www.civo.com/academy | Kubernetes - An orchestration tool used to manage your containers and application
 Sample Docker Templates | https://github.com/devtron-labs/devtron/tree/main/sample-docker-templates  | Devtron Sample Docker Templates - If you're exploring the docker images and stuck with the creation of dockerfiles, This resource get you covered.
 DevOps Projects | https://github.com/Abhinav-26/DevOps-Projects | Curated List of DevOps Projects

+# 🛡️ License

+DevOpsCommunity is licensed under the MIT License - see the [LICENSE](https://github.com/rohitg00/DevOpsCommunity/blob/main/LICENSE) file for details.

+# 🙏 Support

+If you like this repo, be sure to ⭐ it.